soulwhisper/homelab-ops/README.md

 </div>
 <br>

 👋 Welcome to my Home Operations repository.
 This is a mono repository for my home infrastructure and Kubernetes cluster.
 I try to adhere to Infrastructure as Code (IaC) and GitOps practices using the tools like [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).
-Inspired by [bjw-s/home-ops](https://github.com/bjw-s/home-ops).

 ---